Learn About Homelessness

 The homeless population is counted every January in our community of Toledo and Lucas County.
 This is required in order to receive federal money from the Department of Housing and Urban Development (HUD).

 Another solution to ending homelessness is to prevent it in the first place.
 Coalition for the Homeless (CFTH) suggests many ways to help prevent homelessness, including eviction prevention, offering legal help to low-income tenants in housing court, programs for those transitioning from foster care or prison, and support services.
-In addition to these solutions, United States Interagency Council on Homelessness (USICH) recommends addressing the housing crisis and the lack of affordable housing throughout the country.

 The need for affordable housing and preventing homelessness are closely followed by the need for a strong crisis response system.
 A crisis response system involves identifying the homeless and connecting them to services through outreach programs.